Academic scheduling protocols

 In the event of an emergency evacuation of a classroom or building, Academic Scheduling will attempt to relocate classes to temporary meeting rooms if desired.

-If an assigned room is no longer needed, please notify Academic Scheduling for classes and Wood Center Events for any event reservation as soon as possible, as the demand for space on campus is high.
+If an assigned room is no longer needed, please remove the location for a course in CLSS immediately.
+For non-academic events contact Wood Center Events for any event reservation as soon as possible, as the demand for space on campus is high.

 Seating capacity has been determined in accordance with state and city regulations.
 Departments are not to over-enroll students beyond the maximum classroom size.
-If it appears that student demand will surpass the scheduled room, departments should contact Academic Scheduling immediately, before the class grows too large, to determine if alternate space is available.
+If it appears that student demand will surpass the scheduled room, departments are required to make a location change in CLSS immediately, before the class grows too large, to determine if alternate space is available.
 Waitlist numbers will also be taken into consideration for classroom size when assigning classroom space.
 It is unacceptable for students not to have appropriate seating.
 Inappropriate seating violates building codes and provides a poor image of the University and its ability to manage enrollment.

 Departments/faculty should review the capacities of general classrooms when determining the appropriate number of release seats.
 Scheduling based on room capacities will prevent under-utilization as well as over enrollment of classrooms.